digao-dalpiaz/DzSocket/README.md

 - **Unicode support**: The Delphi native component does not support sending messages using Unicode strings, unless you write your own code to convert data stream on the both sides.
 This is really boring and takes time.
 Using DzSocket you can simply send message text using directly method parameter as string type, so Delphi will consider Unicode characters as WideString by default.

+- **Login control**: You can control client authentication/authorization by using simple events and you can send extra data information to control client access to the server.

 And much more! :wink:

 ## Installing